cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 (\*) Indicates a change that breaks wire compatibility with the previous draft.

+15:

+* Simplify the ping-pong API for 2-party preparation by merging the outbound message into the state object.
+This reduces the number of cases the caller has to handle.

+* Update the test vector format.
+First, enrich the test vector schema to express negative test cases.
+Second, change the encoding of output shares to match the aggregate shares.

 14:

 * Poplar1: When decoding an aggregation parameter, require the padding bits